mirzawaqasahmed/f5-big-iq-lab/docs/class01/module2/lab2.rst

 |

-.. warning:: Starting BIG-IQ 6.1, AS3 should be the preferred method to deploy application services programmatically through BIG-IQ.

 Connect as **david** or **marco**

 1. Create a Clone of the *Default-f5-HTTPS-WAF-lb-template* policy, go to *Applications* > *SERVICE CATALOG*, and click on *Clone*.
-Enter the name of your cloned template: ``f5-HTTPS-WAF-lb-template-custom1``
+Enter the name of your cloned template: ``f5-HTTPS-WAF-lb-template-custom1``.

 .. image:: ../pictures/module2/img_module2_lab2_7.png
   :align: center